Konstantin Aksakov: Personal life

 Aksakov was born into a family of prominent Russian writer Sergey Timofeevich Aksakov (1791—1859) and his wife Olga Semyonovna Zaplatina (1793—1878).
 His paternal grandfather Timofey Stepanovich Aksakov belonged to an old noble Aksakov family whose members claimed to be the decedents of Šimon.
 Their first documented ancestor was Ivan Feodorivich Velyaminov nicknamed Oksak who lived during the 15th century.
 His family crest was based on the Polish Przyjaciel coat of arms (also known as Aksak) which is considered to be of Tatar origin in Poland (the word «oksak» means «lame» in Turkic languages).
-All this led some researches to believe that the Aksakov family also originated from Tatars, despite they had no relation to the Polish noble house.
+All this led some researchers to believe that the Aksakov family also originated from Tatars, despite they had no relation to the Polish noble house.
 Aksakov's maternal grandfather was a Russian General Semyon Grigorievich Zaplatin who fought under the command of Alexander Suvorov and who married a Turkish captive Igel-Syum.

 Aksakov was raised on a country estate before he moved to Moscow with his family.
 He remained with his parents his entire life, without ever marrying or moving out of the house.
 He studied at Moscow State University, and he became a member of the Stankevitch Circle, a group of Russian Hegelians and early believers of Russian democracy.

 Aksakov eventually made the acquaintance of Ivan Kireyevsky and Aleksey Khomyakov, adopted their philosophy of Slavophilism and broke off all contact with the Stankevitch Circle.

 Philosophy

 Aksakov's thesis on Mikhail Lomonosov (1846) attempted to synthesize his view of the Russian peasant's religious and historical mission with Hegel's philosophy.
-Aksakov had influenced Alexander III, giving him his radical understanding that the "mission of autocracy in Russia is to give a certain well-being to the peasants."
+Aksakov influenced Alexander III, giving him his radical understanding that the "mission of autocracy in Russia is to give a certain well-being to the peasants."
 Later in his career, Aksakov abandoned Hegelian philosophy and became radically anti-European.